vaishnaviE-12/task-management.api/README.md

 #  Start the Server

- run the server locally `node app.js` ,Your server will start at (http://localhost:5000).
+ run the server locally `node app.js` ,Your server will start at (http://localhost:5000/).
 You can now open Postman or your browser and start testing the API.

 ## Approach and Architecture

 - The API is built using Node.js and Express.js.
 - The project is structured into separate folders: `routes, controllers, services, middleware, and utils`.
-- `Input validation` is handled using [Joi].
+- `Input validation` is handled using Joi.
 - Tasks are stored `in-memory` for simplicity.
 - Proper `error handling` is implemented to manage issues and provide clear feedback.